zellwk/zellwk.com/src/_includes/_quotes/amarender.md

 <blockquote>
-  I've subscribed to the blogs of quite a few experts on web development, but I haven't found any of their articles to be as consistently useful as Zell's.
-He covers individual topics so amazingly that I rarely need to consult other materials for his articles to be of practical use.
+  Your articles are so useful.
+I rarely need to consult other materials for them to be of practical use (unlike others, where I have to google when I read).
   <cite>Amarender Reddy, self taught developer</cite>
 </blockquote>